 Consular fees for issuing electronic visas will not be charged.

-As said above, an e-visa allows staying in Saint Petersburg and the Leningrad Region for 8 days.
+As said above, an e-visa allows staying in St Petersburg and the Leningrad Region for 8 days.

-Some facts for those who ask how many days to spend in Saint Petersburg, Russia.
+Some facts for those who ask how many days to spend in St Petersburg, Russia.

 Here are areas of the territories protected by UNESCO World Heritage in different cities: